Related: Get a Nebraska Registered Agent

 If your company was not incorporated in Nebraska, but you wish to do business there, you need to apply for a Nebraska Certificate of Authority.

-Known as Foreign Qualification, this process allows a company formed in Delaware or any other state to legally transact business in Nebraska.
+Acquiring Nebraska Foreign Qualification allows a company formed in Delaware or any other state to legally transact business in Nebraska.

 Please note: information on this page is accurate to the best of our knowledge.
 However, requirements and costs can be changed by states at any time and Harvard Business Services cannot guarantee the accuracy of this information.

-Nebraska requires an application to be submitted along with a fee of $130 for LLCs or $145 for corporations ($40 for non-profit corporations).
+Applications for a Nebraska Certificate of Authority require an application to be submitted along with a fee of $130 for LLCs or $145 for corporations ($40 for non-profit corporations).
 Often, there are additional fees from the state which add an extra $10-$20 to the total cost.

 In addition, you must appoint and maintain a Nebraska Registered Agent at all times.
 We can provide this service for just $99 per year.